hyperledger/indy-node/design/anoncreds.md

 #### Restrictions

-* Existing RevocDef (identified by the RevocDef `uuid`) can be modified/changed/evolved.
+* Existing RevocRegDef (identified by the RevocRegDef `uuid`) can be modified/changed/evolved.
 That is rotation of keys is supported.
-* Only the `issuerDid` who created the RevocDef can modify it (that is we need to keep the ownership).
+* Only the `issuerDid` who created the RevocRegDef can modify it (that is we need to keep the ownership).
 * It's not possible to create multiple entities with the same `uuid` (so, it's unique within the ledger).

 #### State

-We need to have two records for RevocDef in State Trie in order to have
+We need to have two records for RevocRegDef in State Trie in order to have
-1. Simple referencing of RevocDef in the protocol (by RevocDef DID)
+1. Simple referencing of RevocRegDef in the protocol (by RevocRegDef DID)
 1. Requirements 8

 Record 1: